ramalhais/previous/trunk/readme.previous.txt

   > Fixes bug in Real Time Clock.
 Time is now saved correctly.
   > Fixes bug that caused error messages during printer startup.
   > Fixes bug that caused black screen instead of options dialog on start.

+Previous v2.5:
+  > Adds support for changing window size.
+  > Adds keyboard shortcut to hide statusbar.
+  > Fixes bug that caused sporadic failures of the NeXTdimension board.
+  > Fixes bug that caused display errors when using NeXTdimension board.

  7) Running Previous